Aleksey-shipkov/Aleksey-shipkov/README.md

 ### About me
 ---

-- I'm a Backend Developer
+- I'm interested in Data Analysis, Backend Development
 - In love with Python
 - Love art, nature and hiking